-Just because you didn’t initiate X, doesn’t mean you didn’t contribute to its success.
+Just because you didn’t initiate X [project, cost savings, etc], doesn’t mean you didn’t contribute to the success of X.

-So, let’s say your company recently expanded its sales to the East coast but hasn’t really done much since the launch.
-Maybe you didn’t make the decision for the expansion, but you’ve helped with its implementation.
+So, let’s say your company recently expanded its sales to the East coast.
+But, the sales team hasn’t really done much since the launch.
+Maybe you didn’t make the decision for the expansion.
+Yet, you’ve helped with the implementation.

 For this, an achievement might look like this:

 Supported corporate market share growth — focused on the East coast, which includes Pennsylvania, Massachussets, and Maryland.
 Worked with sales to put $12.8M into the sales pipeline and identify 250+ potential clients.
 Expected to add nearly $2M in revenue in 2016.